-Tameside Council is currently preparing a planning application for Godley Green.
+Tameside Council has submitted an outline planning application for Godley Green.
 If permission is granted, this will be the key to unlocking much needed homes and wider benefits for local people.

 Godley Green Planning Application Approach